opensearch-project/documentation-website/_opensearch/point-in-time.md

 ## PIT search

 PIT search has the same capabilities as regular search, except PIT search acts on an older dataset, while a regular search acts on a live dataset.
-PIT search is not bound to a query, so you can run different queries on the same frozen in time dataset.
+PIT search is not bound to a query, so you can run different queries on the same dataset, which is frozen in time.

 You can use the [Create PIT API]({{site.url}}{{site.baseurl}}/opensearch/point-in-time) to create a PIT.
 When you create a PIT for a set of indexes, OpenSearch locks a set of segments for those indexes, freezing them in time.
 On a lower level, none of the resources required for this PIT are modified or deleted.
 If the segments that are part of a PIT are merged, OpenSearch retains a copy of those segments for the period of time specified at PIT creation by the `keep_alive` parameter.